Ngo-seakyarith/prompt-master/replit.md

 # Overview

-PromptMaster is a web-based prompt engineering learning platform that teaches users how to craft effective AI prompts through interactive modules and real-time feedback.
-The application features a structured curriculum covering basic prompting, prompt structure, advanced techniques, refinement strategies, and practical applications.
-Users can practice writing prompts, receive AI-powered assessments with detailed feedback, and track their progress through the learning modules.
+PromptMaster is a comprehensive AI Learning Management System (LMS) with multilingual support (Khmer/English) that provides education across the full spectrum of artificial intelligence applications.
+The platform has expanded from a single prompt engineering course to include 11 comprehensive AI courses covering AI fundamentals, productivity improvement, critical thinking, creative applications, strategic planning, innovation, coaching, business development, research, and data analysis.
+Users can practice AI skills through interactive modules, receive AI-powered assessments with detailed feedback, track their progress, set learning goals, earn certificates, and access courses in both English and Khmer languages.
+The system includes a module locking mechanism where Modules 3, 4, and 5 are locked until previous modules are completed sequentially.

 # User Preferences